 These occur when the body comes into contact with an electric source.
 Electrical burns can harm the body's skin, tissues, and organs.
 Anyone who works with electricity is at risk for electrical burns.

 The treatment and recovery time for a burn injury depends on the type and severity of the burn.

 Burn injuries are measured in degrees.
 Basically, the higher the number, the worse the burn.
 With a first- or second-degree burn, you may only need a cold compress, ointment, and some dressing on your wounds.
 Usually, these burns will heal on their own.

 Third- and fourth-degree burns are more involved and physically traumatic injuries.
 Third-degree burns can require multiple surgeries and skin grafts, with many complications and long-term consequences.
 Unfortunately, people rarely survive fourth-degree burn injuries.

-As with most personal injury actions, with a burn injury case, you’ll need to prove the other party was negligent.
+As with most personal injury actions, you’ll need to prove the other party was negligent with a burn injury case.
 The attorneys at Mezrano Law work diligently to prove the following:

-For example, if you suffered burn injuries in a truck accident because the truck driver ran a traffic light, that truck driver breached their duty of care of public safety in obeying traffic laws.
-If a loved one was injured in a house fire started by a faulty appliance, a manufacturer may have breached their duty of care by putting a defective product on the market.
-Similarly, if your child is scalded by hot water at daycare, the owner of the facility may be held negligent.
+For example, if you suffered burn injuries in a truck accident because the truck driver ran a traffic light, that truck driver breached their duty of care for public safety in obeying traffic laws.
+If a loved one was injured in a house fire started by a faulty appliance, a manufacturer might have breached their duty of care by putting a defective product on the market.
+Similarly, the facility's owner may be liable if your child is scalded by hot water at daycare.

 When someone else is negligent and causes your injuries, you may be eligible to recover compensation for your losses and damages, including:

 Burn injuries can take months or years to resolve, leaving lifelong scars and complications.
-They can cause chronic pain, disability and limited range of motion, as well as psychological and emotional impact.
-Our experienced legal team is dedicated to securing you the compensation you need and deserve.
+They can cause chronic pain, disability, limited range of motion, and psychological and emotional impact.
+Our experienced legal team is dedicated to securing the compensation you need and deserve.